kre8tions/Alex-Chung-Portfolio/README.md

 ### Our Approach:

-* Start with Data Wrangling and EDA to get an understanding of our data
+* Data Wrangling and EDA to get an understanding of our data
-* Do some feature engineer if needed along the way
+* Feature engineering along the way
-* Visualize our data
+* Visualizing our data
-* Apply NLP on video descriptions to find most viewed topics and videos
+* Applying NLP on video descriptions to find most viewed topics and videos
-* Cross validate our model
+* Cross validating our model

 ![](https://github.com/kre8tions/Alex_Chung_Portfolio/blob/main/Images/YouTube%20Trending%20Video.JPG)